What is “La Once Chilena”?

 Once is the most popular mealtime in Chile.
 Always in the evenings (from 7 to 10 pm) and often replacing dinner.
 It’s a treasure tradition.
 It is beloved for its flexibility and hominess.
 Once is the embodiment of comfort food for Chileans.

 In Chile and Latin culture, leaving someone to eat alone is frowned upon.
 The Once awaits everyone in the household.
 Even if you ate, you could have another cup of tea to keep company to the late arrivals.

 What do you eat at Once?

 The weekday Once is usually a mix of bread and assorted bread fillings (cosas pa’l pan) or spreads, leftovers from lunch or the weekend, and coffee and tea.
-There will be a bread basket and cold cuts, jams, butter, cheese, mashed avocado, and queso fresco at the table.
-If lucky, a pound cake or bundt cake too.
+The table will have a bread basket and cold cuts, jams, butter, cheese, mashed avocado, and queso fresco.
+If lucky, a pound cake or bundt cake, too.

 On weekends Once is more elaborated with cakes, kuchen or pies.
 Maybe an assortment of different pieces of bread on the bread basket.
 Fancier cold cuts and cheese and scrambled eggs.

 - Tea or Coffee: Once usually starts with a cup of tea (té) or coffee (café).
 Herbal teas and flavored teas are also popular choices.
 Hot chocolate or mate (a traditional Argentinian caffeinated drink) might sometimes be served.

 - Bread: A variety of bread is typically served with once, including hallullas (soft, round rolls), marraquetas (crusty rolls), and other types of bread.
 These are often accompanied by butter, jam, or dulce de leche.